 To help you nail your seasonal marketing this year 2019, we have identified five creative campaigns to do yourself.
-Check these tricks, they are easy and practical… and the most important, They work!
+Check out these tricks, they are easy and practical… and most importantly: they work!

-The marketing calendar we have created for you covers all the key dates, special occasions, and holidays that you need to know in order to plan your marketing activities and promotions ahead for 2019: Black Friday, Mother’s and Father’s day, Indian festivals… all the special dates are there!
-You won’t miss anyone, we promise.
+The marketing calendar we have created for you covers all the key dates, special occasions, and holidays that you need to know in order to plan ahead for your marketing activities and promotions in 2019: Black Friday, Mother’s and Father’s day, Indian festivals… all the special dates are there!
+You won’t miss anything, we promise.

-And… If You are a Community Manager or your social media need a push, take a look at SEMrush Social Media Events Calendar 2019 here.
+And… If You are a Community Manager or your social media needs a push, take a look at SEMrush Social Media Events Calendar 2019 here.

-Daykeeting is a marketing strategy that uses events, timely news or dates to try to increase the profitability of commercial actions.
-The term is owed to the publicist Luiggi Sarrias Martí who has been responsible for giving us all kinds of details in the book “Dayketing.
+Dayketing is a marketing strategy that uses events, timely news or dates to try to increase the profitability of commercial actions.
+The term was created by the publicist Luiggi Sarrias Martí who has been responsible for giving us all kinds of details in the book “Dayketing.
 Today is a great day to sell more!”

 The union of forces between online marketing and day-marketing offers enormous possibilities.
-One of the premises of day-marketing is that we will necessarily have to be very agile in the proposals and above all, be attentive to the present and keep in mind the most representative dates of the socio-cultural environment in which we work or for which we work.
+One of the premises of day-marketing is that you have to be very quick in the proposals and above all, be attentive to the present and keep in mind the most representative dates of the socio-cultural environment in which we work or for which we work.

-For the indicated dates of the year we can schedule different marketing actions with some margin of maneuver since these dates are always the same, that is, the father’s day is always March 19 in Spain, that does not change.
+For the indicated dates of the year we can schedule different marketing actions with some margin of maneuver since these dates are always the same, that is, Father’s Day is always March 19 in Spain, that does not change.
 But the list of dates can be extended to, for example, world, national, international days, births and deaths of personalities, ephemeris, sporting or cultural events, historical events… etc.